iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted141008/report.md

 > I have covid and need some kind of verification number to report my result.
 I don't have such a number and there is a useless help button that does not lead to any further information about getting a number.<br> :date: __2021-01-05 03:20:10__

 > App is dependent on assumptions.
 The sensitivity and specificity of COVID19/SARS2 testing done by PCR is questionable.
 It is traditionally a quantitative test NOT a qualitative one used for ID.
 Viral culture is the gold standard.
 App presumably works by your phone's bluetooth communication with COVID + patient's phone.
 This function may not work properly.
 I have my doubts.
 Anyway, most people survive.
 Infectious disease has been part of the human condition since the beginning of time.<br> :date: __2021-01-02 08:26:35__

-> This app is WORTHLESS, a family member of mine has COVID and it's impossible to use the app.
-The verification codes do not work and there is no way to problem solve.<br> :date: __2020-12-30 17:04:22__

-> Doesn't work.<br> :date: __2020-12-26 14:50:18__

-> I've been exposed on two occasions.
-It never notified me.
-The covid contact tracers also called 3 days late.
-It's pointless.<br> :date: __2020-12-23 16:07:34__